anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-In contrast to BRSKI, this specification supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick prefered one.
+In contrast to BRSKI, this specification supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick the preferred one.

+## Supported environment {#sup-env}

+BRSKI-AE is intended to be used in domains that may have limited support of on-site PKI services and comprises application scenarios like the following.

+* There are requirements or implementation restrictions that do not allow using EST for enrolling an LDevID certificate.

+* Pledges and/or the target domain already have an established certificate management approach different from EST that shall be reused (e.g., in brownfield installations).

+* There is no registration authority available on site in the target domain.
+  Connectivity to an off-site RA is intermittent or entirely offline.
+  A store-and-forward mechanism is used for communicating with the off-site services.

+* Authoritative actions of a local RA are limited and may not be sufficient for authorizing certification requests by pledges.
+  Final authorization is done by an RA residing in the operator domain.

+## List of application examples {#list-examples}

+Bootstrapping can be handled in various ways, depending on the application domains.
+The informative {{app-examples}} provides illustrative examples from various industrial control system environments and operational setups.
+They motivate the support of alternative enrollment protocols, based on the following examples of operational environments:

+* Rolling stock

+* Building automation

+* Electrical substation automation

+* Electric vehicle charging infrastructures

+* Infrastructure isolation policy

+* Sites with insufficient level of operational security

 # Terminology

 {::boilerplate bcp14-tagged}

-This document relies on the terminology defined in {{RFC8995}}.
+This document relies on the terminology defined in {{RFC8995}}
+and {{IEEE.802.1AR_2009}}.<!-- TBD DvO: Have not found version of 2014 -->
 The following terms are defined in addition:

 EE:
-: End entity, here called pledge.
+: End entity, in the BRSKI context called pledge.
-  It is the entity that is onboarded to the target deployment domain.
+  It is the entity that is bootstrapped to the target domain.
   It holds a public-private key pair, for which it requests a public-key certificate.
-  An identifier for the EE is given as the subject of the certificate.
+  An identifier for the EE is given as the subject name of the certificate.

 RA:
-: Registration authority, an optional system component to which a CA delegates certificate management functions such as authenticating requesters and performing authorization checks.
+: Registration authority, an optional system component to which a CA delegates certificate management functions such as authenticating requesters and performing authorization checks on certification requests.

 CA:
-: Certification authority, issues certificates.
+: Certification authority, issues certificates and provides certificate status information.

+target domain:
+: The set of entities that share a common local trust anchor, independent of where the entities are deployed.

+site:
+: Describes the locality where an entity, e.g., pledge, registrar, RA, CA, is deployed.
+  Different sites can belong to the same target domain.

 on-site:
-: Describes a component or service or functionality available in the target deployment domain.
+: Describes a component or service or functionality available in the target deployment site.

 off-site:
-: Describes a component or service or functionality available in an operator domain different from the target deployment domain.
-This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.
+: Describes a component or service or functionality available in an operator site different from the target deployment site.
+This may be a central site or a cloud service, to which only a temporary connection is available.

 asynchronous communication:
 : Describes a time-wise interrupted communication